xytxxx/NixiePay2/README.md

 3. Run `pip install -r pip-requirements.txt` in terminal

 4. Run `python nixiePay.py [Column names to calculate, seperated by space]`.
-For example, `python nixiePay.py 2020-10 2020-09`
+For example, `python nixiePay.py 2020-10 2020-09`.

+5. Wait till finish

-5. Go to your GDrive home page, you should see the newly created spreadsheet "LMGNSxxxx", move it to the Nixiesubs folder.
+6. Go to your GDrive home page, you should see the newly created spreadsheet "LMGNSxxxx", move it to the Nixiesubs folder.